Highly Accelerated Life Testing (HALT)

 - More reliable product results in reduced warranty costs and improves customer confidence

-Abtest offers several levels of support for HALT, from use of our equipment with operator support through to full consultancy to advise a HALT strategy at design and then a Highly Accelerated Stress Screening (HASS) strategy if required at production.
+IMS Testing Solutions offers several levels of support for HALT, from use of our equipment with operator support through to full consultancy to advise a HALT strategy at design and then a Highly Accelerated Stress Screening (HASS) strategy if required at production.

 Highly Accelerated Stress Screening (HASS)